Information Regarding Investment Advisory and Sub-Advisory Contracts

 The Board's Fund Evaluation Process

-Please click on the links below to view a discussion by fund of the factors the Board considered in evaluating the fairness and reasonableness of each fund's advisory agreement and sub-advisory contracts.
-For each fund, the applicable link serves as the Senior Officer's independent written evaluation in 2012 and 2013 with respect to the investment advisory agreement as well as a discussion of the material factors and related conclusions that formed the basis for the Board's approval of the investment advisory agreement and sub-advisory contracts.
-Unless otherwise stated, this information is current as of June 2012 and June 2013 respectively, and may not reflect consideration of factors that became known to the Board after those respective dates, including, for example, changes to the Fund's performance, advisory fees, expense limitations and/or fee waivers.
+Please click on the links below to view a discussion by fund of the factors the Trustees considered in evaluating the fairness and reasonableness of each fund’s advisory agreement and sub-advisory contracts.
+For each fund, the applicable link provides a summary of the Senior Officer’s independent written evaluation in 2017 and 2018 with respect to the investment advisory agreement as well as a discussion of the material factors and related conclusions that formed the basis for the Board’s approval of the investment advisory agreement and sub-advisory contracts.
+Unless otherwise stated, this information is current as of June 2017 and June 2018 respectively, and does not reflect consideration of factors that became known to the Board after those respective dates, including for example, changes to the fund’s performance, advisory fees, expense limitations and/or fee waivers.

 - Retail Mutual Funds